-Each member of our staff is expected to set a positive tone while helping accomplish our mission of teaching children the skills of making and keeping friends while building self-esteem, self confidence and resilience.
+We look for each member of our staff to set a positive tone while helping accomplish our mission of teaching children the skills of making and keeping friends while building self-esteem, self confidence and resilience.

-Softball, Baseball, Basketball, Soccer, Tennis, Roller Hockey, Lacrosse
+Softball, Baseball, Basketball, Soccer, Tennis, Roller Hockey, Lacrosse, Golf

-Candle Making, Ceramics, Macrame, Model Making, Rocketry, Painting, Stained Glass, Pillow Making, Tie-Dye and T-Shirt Design, Mask Making, Woodworking, Painting, Stamp Art/Stationary Making, Pine Car Racing
+Candle Making, Ceramics, Macrame, Model Making, Rocketry, Painting, Stained Glass, Pillow Making, Tie-Dye and T-Shirt Design, Mask Making, Woodworking, Painting, Pine Car Racing

 Archery, Ropes Course, Mountain Biking, Skateboarding, Go-Carts